BryceStevenWilley/BryceStevenWilley.github.io/_pages/3-now.md

 ### Doing

-Planning a wedding and house-hunting takes up most of my free time.
+Planning a wedding and unpacking takes up most of my free time.
+When I get some free time, it's been spent building up my federal resume.
 I've moved my mastodon account to the new [public interest instance](https://mastodon.publicinterest.town/@brycew), which I recommend.
-It's a bit small now, but the community is growing, and I'm seeing lots of interesting new people.

-I'm also reading about and playing around with [live coding](https://livecodingbook.toplap.org/).
-I've on and off tried [Sonic-pi](https://sonic-pi.net) for a while ,but I'm taking the idea of starting with nothing and trying to implement something in a small time frame more seriously (15-30 minutes, a "live coding set" in that I am coding the whole time, even if I spend 10 minutes debugging).
-I'm also trying to learn [SuperCollider](https://supercollider/github.io/) and [Tidal Cycles](https://tidalcycles.org/) (in the form of [Strudel](https://strudel.tidalcycles.org/learn/getting-started/)), and I am reading [The Theory and Techniques of Electronic Music](http://msp.ucsd.edu/techniques.htm).

 ### Listening To

-Last month was my favorite time of year: Spotify wrapped.
-I absolutely love seeing what all of my friends have been listening to, and breaking out of my own musical bubble.
-I have a [Spotify playlist](https://open.spotify.com/playlist/6NxH6L5jNfwMRThWiPI85E?si=14c89550af4d4742) that has a song or two from all of the wrapped posts that I saw.
-I'll list some of my favorites from it below.
+Bunch of random stuff.
+Prepping for going to Boston Calling in a few weeks.

 [//]: steps for gathering: next time, just copy the album links (ctrl-shift-right click to inspect) and type info directly, lolW